michaelcpuckett/sw-app-router/README.md

 ### Static File Handling

-Static files in the `dist` directory are cached and served by the service worker.
+Static files in the `public` directory are cached and served by the service worker.

 ## Installation